Mamalasticot/Mamalasticot.github.io/README.md

-It is a test for a public website.
+It is a test for a website.